itamarhaber/redis-doc-utils/md/setnx.md

 GET mykey
 ```

-## Design pattern: Locking with `SETNX`
+## Design pattern: Locking with `!SETNX`

 **Please note that:**

 1. The following pattern is discouraged in favor of [the Redlock algorithm](https://redis.io/topics/distlock) which is only a bit more complex to implement, but offers better guarantees and is fault tolerant.
 2. We document the old pattern anyway because certain existing implementations link to this page as a reference.
 Moreover it is an interesting example of how Redis commands can be used in order to mount programming primitives.
-3. Anyway even assuming a single-instance locking primitive, starting with 2.6.12 it is possible to create a much simpler locking primitive, equivalent to the one discussed here, using the [`SET`](./set) command to acquire the lock, and a simple Lua script to release the lock.
-The pattern is documented in the [`SET`](./set) command page.
+3. Anyway even assuming a single-instance locking primitive, starting with 2.6.12 it is possible to create a much simpler locking primitive, equivalent to the one discussed here, using the `SET` command to acquire the lock, and a simple Lua script to release the lock.
+The pattern is documented in the `SET` command page.

 That said, `SETNX` can be used, and was historically used, as a locking primitive.
 For example, to acquire the lock of the key `foo`, the client could try the
 following: